MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/Remove-RoleAssignmentPolicy.md

 Remove the End User role assignment policy.

-For more information about the Where cmdlet and pipelining, see Working with command output and Pipelining.
+For more information about the Where cmdlet and pipelining, see Working with command output (https://technet.microsoft.com/library/bb123533.aspx) and Pipelining (https://technet.microsoft.com/library/aa998260.aspx).

 ## PARAMETERS